BA (Hons) in Fashion Design

 Course Details

-The BA (Hons) in Fashion Design gives students a comprehensive and rigorous preparation for careers in fashion design.
-The programme emphasises project-based learning, requiring learners to experiment and innovate in order to create imaginative design solutions.
-Assignments include industry-based projects to ensure graduates will have the skills to take up employment, either for a company or as independent designers.
+The BA (Hons) in Fashion Design provides students with a comprehensive and rigorous foundation for careers in the fashion industry.
+The programme emphasises project-based learning, encouraging students to experiment and innovate to develop imaginative design solutions.
+Industry-based assignments ensure that graduates are well-equipped for employment, whether within a company or as independent designers.

 Year One